arielsrv/go-restclient/README.md

 > This package provides a http client adapter with some features

 - GET, POST, PUT, PATCH, DELETE, HEAD & OPTIONS HTTP verbs.
-- Fork-Join request pattern, for sending many requests concurrently, getting better client performance (deprecated).
-- Response Caching, based on response headers (cache-control, last-modified, etag, expires)
+- Response Caching, based on response headers (`cache-control`, `last-modified`, `etag`, `expires`)
     - SFCC uses caching strategies to avoid making an HTTP request if it's not necessary; however, this will consume more memory in your app until the validation time expires.
 - Automatic marshal and unmarshal for JSON and XML Content-Type.
-Default JSON.
+Default `JSON`.
+    - Including HTTP `RFC7808` Problems
+- Content-Type can be `JSON`, `XML` & `FORM`
 - Request Body can be `string`, `[]byte`, `struct` & `map`
+- FORM sending
 - File sending
 - Default and custom connection pool isolation.
 - Trace connection if available
+- Deprecated.
+Fork-Join request pattern, for sending many requests concurrently, getting better client performance.
+Use AsyncAPI instead.
+- RX Channels coming soon

 ## Table of contents